Jeff Luc

-Jeff Luc (born February 14, 1992) is an American football linebacker who last played for the Colorado Spartans of the National Arena League (NAL).
+Jeff Luc (born February 14, 1992) is an American football linebacker who currently plays for the Pueblo Punishers of the National Arena League (NAL).
 He previously attended Florida State University.
 In June 2012, Luc transferred to play at Cincinnati.
 Luc was a 2009 USA Today High School All-American selection.

 Originally from Miami, Florida, Luc moved to Port St. Lucie in 2003, where he attended Treasure Coast High School.
 He registered 103 tackles (14 for a loss) as a senior, and played in the Under Armour All-America Game.
 Regarded as a four-star recruit by Rivals.com, Luc was listed as the No. 1 inside linebacker prospect in the class of 2010.

 Professional career

 Miami Dolphins

 On May 2, 2015, Luc signed as an undrafted free agent with the Dolphins.
 He was released by the team on September 4, 2015.

 New Orleans Saints

 On December 29, 2015, Luc was signed to the Saints' practice squad.